Keyes210/Enemies/README.md

 ORIGINAL, complete.
 An app about about the people you hate.

-This a pretty simple note taking app.
+This is a pretty simple note taking app.
 I wanted to make it unique, so it serves a very specific purpose.
 The idea is you that list your enemies and the reasons why. <br />
 <br />

 <img src="https://raw.githubusercontent.com/Keyes210/Enemies/master/app/ScreenShots/device-2015-07-12-152441.png" width="200">